Tyler Stephenson Player Props: Reds vs. Marlins

-Tyler Stephenson, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Miami Marlins, with Eury Perez on the hill, August 7 at 6:40 PM ET.
+On Tuesday, Tyler Stephenson (.219 batting average in his past 10 games, with a home run, four walks and two RBI) and the Cincinnati Reds play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Nationals.
+In his last game he had a hitless performance (0-for-3) against the Marlins.

 Tyler Stephenson Game Info & Props vs. the Marlins